agorararmard/VDCS-Prototype-2/README.md

 This is an experiment for milestone 2 using Go
 ## Preprocessor:
 To do:
-- add garbling input wires
+- add garbling input wires in eval()
-- add garbling in the server side
+- add garbling in the server side by calling vdcs.Garble(), vdcs.Evaluate()
-- serve multiple clients
+- make the circuit in json bigger